An Investigation Into Whether Bran Stark Knew His Game of Thrones Fate All Along

 “I know you don’t want it.
 I know you don’t care about power.
 But I ask you now, if we choose you, will you wear the crown?”
 Tyrion asked.
 “Will you lead the Seven Kingdoms to the best of your abilities from this day until your last day?”

 “Why do you think I came all this way?”
-Bran responded, giving many fans the idea the he already knew that he would be the one to ascend the throne when everything was said and done.
+Bran responded, giving many fans the idea that he already knew that he would be the one to ascend the throne when everything was said and done.

 There were several hints this season that, as the Three-Eyed Raven, Bran had mastered his greenseeing abilities to such an extent that he could clearly see the future.
 In the season 8 premiere, Bran cryptically told Sam that he was “waiting for an old friend” right before Jaime returned to Winterfell for the first time since he pushed Bran out of a tower window in the series premiere.
 Later, when Jaime asked him why he hadn’t told anyone about what happened, Bran simply replied, “You wouldn’t be able to help us in this fight if I let them murder you first.”